darethas/blog/content/posts/hex.md

   2^4    2^3    2^2    2^1    2^0
 ```

 The reason binary is found in so many electronics is because 0 and 1 is really easy to implement in digital circuts using logic gates.
 The "high" waveform of a signal can be used to represent "on" or 1, and a "low" waveform can be used to represent "off" or 0.

-As computers and electronics became more widespread, more and more people started to use binary.
+As computers and electronics became more widespread, more people started to use binary.

 A single binary digit is referred to as a _bit_.
-Eight bits equal a _byte_.
-As we moved from 8-bit machines, to 16, 32, now 64 and possibly soon 128, the size of binary code got unmanagble for humans.
+Eight bits equals a _byte_.
+Early computers could only consume 8 bits or a single byte at a time (The number of bits a CPU can consume all at once is typically called the _word size_).
+As we moved from 8-bit machines, to 8 byte machines, then 16, 32, to now 64, the size of binary code quickly became unmanagble for humans.

+This is where hex comes in.
 Hex became a human-readable format for reading binary because of it's ability to represent _four_ bits in just one _nibble_ [^3].

-It isn't know who exactly was the first person to discover that it was easier to represent long strings of binary in hex.
-In any case, I am sure the discovery went something like "Oh cool, you can use 2 hex digits to represent an entire byte!"
+It isn't known who exactly was the first person to discover this, but I am pretty sure the discovery went something like "Oh cool, you can use a single hex digit to represent 4 bits!"

-Hex is especially useful for deciphering _binary-to-text encodings_, such as ASCII or Unicode.
+Hex is now ubiquitous whenever binary is involved.
+It is especially useful for deciphering _binary-to-text encodings_, such as ASCII or Unicode.
 When we type the uppercase letter 'A', on our screens we see the letter, but to the computer using an ASCII or UTF8 encoding, that really is a `01000001`.
 Now suppose we had to recognize this in a stream of input or output trying to debug a program!
-Luckily, those smart computer science pioneer folk thought of us, and gave us hex to use, because we can represent that entire sequence with the hex number of `41`
+Luckily, those smart computer science pioneer folk thought of us, because we can represent that entire sequence with the hex number of `41`

-Typically people use a "nibble table" or "table of nibbles" to assist in conversion.
-Visualizing it in a table also makes it apparent how easy the conversion can be.
+Typically, people use a "nibble table" or "table of nibbles" to assist in conversion.
+Visualizing it in a table also makes it apparent how straightforward the conversion is:

 | hex&nbsp;&nbsp;&nbsp; | decimal |  binary   |
 | :-------------------: | :-----: | :-------: |